 When exploring Old Prague, you could be tempted to keep to the most famous streets, such as Karlova in the Old Town or Nerudova in the Lesser Quarter.
 But if you did, you‘d miss some of Prague’s most atmospheric corners.
 One of the best hidden gems is the cluster of picturesque lanes around Nový svět.
 They’re just a short hop away from the Castle, yet remarkably, few visitors notice them.

 To get there, walk from Hradčanské náměstí, with the gates of Prague Castle behind you, to the Archbishop’s Palace, the large gleaming white Baroque palace immediately to the right of the Castle.
 Continue along this side of the square, and at the end of the row you’ll see the striking Martinický palác, decorated with sgraffito.
-If you’re a film buff and have a very good memory, you may recognise the building: it was Mozart’s house in Amadeus.
+If you’re a film buff and have a very good memory, you may recognize the building: it was Mozart’s house in Amadeus.
 Here, turn into Kanovnická, where you’ll immediately notice the change of pace and atmosphere, as the bustle of Hradčany soon fades behind you.
 Ahead is the church of St John of Nepomuk.
 Turn right and then, a couple of steps on, left into Nový svět, the heart of this picturesque little quarter.

 As it name suggests, Nový svět was once a new district, although poor, run down, and inhabited by artisans.
 It’s hard to believe this today, because the cobbled, curving lane is surely one of the most picturesque corners of Prague thanks to its intimate atmosphere, brightly painted Baroque dwellings, and location tucked away at the back of Hradčany.
 Time seems to have passed Nový svět by, and it has a special magic at any time: under a dusting of snow on a brilliantly clear winter’s day, or in midsummer twilight.